Stavanger Oilers: History

-Ahead of its first season in the GET-ligaen, more Finnish players and some young Norwegian players joined Oilers.
+Ahead of its first season in the GET-ligaen, more Finnish players and some young Norwegian players joined the Oilers.
 At the start of the season the team beat Lillehammer 5–1 in the opening match, followed by a 10–0 away win at Manglerud Star in the second match.
 The first defeat came at home against fellow promoters Bergen.
-At the end of the season, Oilers finished sixth in the table.
+At the end of the season, the Oilers finished sixth in the table.
 Again, Jari Kesti was the club top scorer, for the third season in a row.
-In the playoffs, Oilers beat Trondheim by three games to one in the quarter-finals, winning the final game in sudden death in front of a sell-out crowd of 2600 people in Siddishallen.
+In the playoffs, the Oilers beat Trondheim by three games to one in the quarter-finals, winning the final game in sudden death in front of a sell-out crowd of 2600 people in Siddishallen.
 Teemu Kohvakka scored the deciding goal with only 14 seconds left of the first period of sudden death.
-In the semifinals, Oilers were beaten by Storhamar in three straight games.
+In the semifinals, the Oilers were beaten by Storhamar in three straight games.

 The second elite season saw two players leave the club: Jari Kesti signed for Vålerenga and Christian Dahl Andersen went to Swedish side Arboga.
 Both came back during the same seasons, after unsuccessful stints in their new clubs.
 Owner Hartti Kristola withdrew his financial backing, and a local business executive, Tore Christensen, took over control of the club.
-Oilers' performances varied throughout the season, and after a loss against bottom side Bergen, Matti Riekkinen resigned as the team coach.
+The Oilers' performances varied throughout the season, and after a loss against bottom side Bergen, Matti Riekkinen resigned as the team coach.
 He was replaced by Swede Gunnar Johansson in January 2005.
 The team finished the season in seventh place, losing against Vålerenga in the play-off quarter-finals.

 Ahead of the 2005/06 season, Swedish players Bengt Höglund, Martin Johansson and Fredrik Sundin were brought in, along with the Norwegian national team player Snorre Hallem.
 The club had its best season to date, finishing in fourth place in the GET-ligaen.
-In the playoffs, Oilers beat Sparta Warriors by four games to two in the quarter-finals.
-In the semi-finals against second-placed Stjernen, each team won their home games until Oilers decided the series through a 2–1 victory in the seventh and final game of the series, away at Stjernehallen.
+In the playoffs, the Oilers beat Sparta Warriors by four games to two in the quarter-finals.
+In the semi-finals against second-placed Stjernen, each team won their home games until the Oilers decided the series through a 2–1 victory in the seventh and final game of the series, away at Stjernehallen.
 The first-ever play-off final featured a hockey team from Stavanger ended in a defeat in four straight games against Vålerenga.